 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Childhood Non-Hodgkin Lymphoma.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.
 Think of that menu as a roadmap to this full guide.

 About the lymphatic system

 The lymphatic system is made up of thin tubes that branch out to all parts of the body.
 The lymph system carries lymph, a colorless fluid containing lymphocytes.
 Lymphocytes are a type of white blood cell that are part of our immune system and help fight germs in the body.
 B-lymphocytes, also called B cells, make antibodies to fight bacteria.
 T-lymphocytes, also called T cells, kill viruses and foreign cells and trigger the B cells to make antibodies.